cometbft/cometbft/proto/README.md

 The `cometbft.*` packages use version suffixes to let application developers target versions of the protocols as they have evolved between CometBFT releases.

-## Which CometBFT release does each package belongs to?
+## Which CometBFT release does each package belong to?

 By the 1.0.0 release, the entire set of Protobuf definitions used by CometBFT is published in packages suffixed with `.v1`.
 Earlier revisions of the